ENGAGE WITH US

 Volunteer

-All of our programmes are a blend of leading academic thought and real-life experiences from people who have been there and done it.
-We need volunteers from the entrepreneurial and business communities to give their time to bring our programmes to life.
-We are always seeking judges, mentors and speakers for our experiential programmes such as Velocity and the programmes run from our innovation hub and maker space, Unleash Space.
+All of our programmes blend leading academic thought and real-life experiences from people who have been there and done it.
+To bring our programmes to life, we rely on volunteers from the entrepreneurial and business communities to share their experiences and enable the next generation of change makers.

 Opportunities available: